isabella232/drawIT/README.md

 drawIT creates diagrams that can be viewed in IBM2 on diagrams.net.

 Use cases:
+- Code-to-Diagram:
+  - Refer to examples folder.
-- Code-to-Diagram: Input is python code, refer to examples folder.
+  - Input is python code.
+  - Output is diagrams.net xml file.
+- RIAS-to-Diagram:
-- RIAS-to-Diagram: Input is RIAS APIs, refer to rungui.sh or runrias.sh in scripts folder.
+  - Refer to rungui.sh or runrias.sh in scripts folder.
+  - Input is from RIAS APIs.
+  - Output is diagrams.net xml file.
+- JSON-to-Diagram:
-- JSON-to-Diagram: Input is tool-generated JSON/YAML, refer to rungui.sh or run.sh in scripts folder.
+  - Refer to rungui.sh or run.sh in scripts folder.
+  - Input is tool-generated JSON/YAML.
+  - Output is diagrams.net xml file.

+Notes:
+  - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
+  - Future: Export diagram to jpg, pdf, png, or svg directly from drawIT using diagrams.net CLI.

 ## Running drawIT